tstran155/Segmentation-of-satellite-images-of-water-bodies/README.md

 4. Evaluate Models

-a) Keras Sequential model
+  Notebook 1: Keras Sequential model

-b) Pre-trained ResNet50 model in Pytorch
+  Notebook 2: Pre-trained ResNet50 model in Pytorch

-c) Make predictions and compare models
+a) Define baseline model

+b) Train and make predictions

 5. Finalize Model

-a) Predictions on new images (improved model)
+a) Predictions on new images

 b) Save the model for later use